bikeshaving/crank/docs/WIP.md

 const componentEl1 = createElement(Component);
 ```

 By convention, JSX parsers treat capitalized tags as variables and lower-cased tags as strings.
 When a tag is a string, this signifies that the element will be handled by the renderer.
-In Crank, we call elements with string tags *intrinsic elements*, and for both of the web renderers, these elements correspond to all the HTML tags available like `div` or `input`.
+In Crank, we call elements with string tags *intrinsic elements*, and for both of the web renderers, these elements correspond to HTML tags like `div` or `input`.
 As we’ll see later, elements can also have tags which are functions, in which case, the behavior of the element is defined by the execution of the referenced function and not the renderer.
 These elements are called *component elements*.
+Insofar as tags can be functions, JSX can be thought of as just another way to invoke a function, except the actual execution of the function happens when the element is rendered.

 ### Props
 ```jsx